kenbutler/spotify/README.md

 2. **Export iTunes library to {ROOT}/res/.** Typically this involves opening iTunes and selecting _File > Library > Export Library..._
 Apple should default to the name of _Library.xml_, but other names are fine too.
 Make sure you export this to the resources directory of the repository.
-3. **Create a Spotify credentials file.**
+3. **Create a Spotify credentials file in the resources (res/) directory.**
-The default name for the Spotify credentials file is _spotify_credentials.txt_.
+The recommended name for the Spotify credentials file is _spotify_credentials.txt_.
 The Spotify credentials file should follow this format:
 ```
 <username>